 Warner Brothers - 1968

-With a couple of seven-inchers on the Stone label already under their belts, Kensington Market had just recruited soul shouter Luke Gibson after his own Luke and the Apostles imploded in the late summer of 1967.
-Had it not been for that fortuitous hook-up, though, the band might have ended up a mere footnote in the already crowded Yorkville annals.
-As it happened, with Warner's money and Pappalardi's acumen, their debut LP Avenue Road was released early the following year to cheers on the home front and what could be politely described as bewildered indifference south of the border.
+Kensington Market already had a couple of seven-inchers on the Stone label under their belts.
+And with Luke and the Apostles' sudden implosion in the late summer of 1967, they wisely added the popular singer Luke Gibson to their line-up.
+But had it not been for that fortuitous hook-up in New York, the band might have ended up a mere footnote in the already crowded Yorkville annals.
+As it happened, though, with Warner's money and Pappalardi's acumen, their debut LP Avenue Road was released early the following year to cheers on the home front and what could be politely described as bewildered indifference south of the border.
 It seems that everything from the bizarre title (which was really just a street running through Toronto's Yorkville neighbourhood) to the wintry Canadian imagery on the cover left their American label execs flummoxed.

 Kensington Market followed up in 1969 with Aardvark after taking on John Mills-Cockell and his novel cache of moog synthesizers, but neither this equally successful disc nor a second U.S. tour could prevent them from splintering the same year.
 Pacemaker reissued both albums separately in their original form in 2008.